braksator/webarchiver/README.md

 in the PHP output, `prepend` and `append` to modify the start and end of each file (though altering the php file would probably be better).

-All the functions are parameterized so you can use a subset of the functions with minimal stubbing - if you just want the deduplicator you'll probably want the `fragments` function and look at how it is used by `findDuplicates`.
+If you just want the deduplicator logic you'll probably want the `fragmentMatches` function and look at how it is used by `findDuplicates`.

 ### Performance